Małgorzata Wasilewska

-Małgorzata Wasilewska (born 1960) is a Polish diplomat, human rights activist, and European Union ambassador to Jamaica (2016–2020) and Barbados (since 2020).
+Małgorzata Wasilewska (born 1960) is a Polish diplomat, human rights activist, and European Union ambassador to Jamaica (2016–2020), Barbados (since 2020) and the Caribbean Community (since 2021).

 Biography

 Until 2003, Wasilewska was president of Polish section of Amnesty International.
 She has been working also for Saferworld as a senior specialist on organizational governance and strategic planning.
 Next, she became European Union civil servant, working at the European Commission Directorate-General for External Relations.
 She has been Head of Division for Election Observation and Democracy Support, managing election observation missions to several countries, e.g. Mozambique, Sudan, Chad, Afghanistan, Solomon Islands, Honduras, Bolivia.